 26. Cast your line in the lake at Lexington's Jacobson Park off Richmond Road.
 (No charge to fish, but state fishing license required.)
 (859-288-2900)

 27. Gawk at a real honest-to- goodness turreted castle, on US 60 (Versailles Road) west of Lexington.
-Drive-by viewing only.
-(If you really want a good look at it, it won't be free!
-It now operates as CastlePost, a luxury boutique inn.
-Room rates run from $195 to $650!
+Drive-by viewing is free, but if you really want a good look at it, make a reservation at the restaurant or stay overnight.
+It is now operated as The Kentucky Castle.
+(859-256-0322)

-29. Ponder Lexington's Civil War-era history on the grounds of the Fayette County Courthouse, where you'll find Cheapside Park, site of one of the South's largest slave markets, and a statue of Confederate General John Hunt Morgan, who lived in Lexington.
+29. Ponder Lexington's Civil War-era history on the grounds of the newly restored Fayette County Courthouse, where you'll find Cheapside Park, site of one of the South's largest slave markets.

 30. Enjoy one of Lexington's most interesting interior views- a five-story atrium with the world's largest ceiling clock at the Lexington Public Library, 140 East Main Street.
 (The view of downtown out the upper floor windows isn't bad either.)
 (859-231-5500)

-31. Sample the latest CDs on the private headsets, browse to your heart's content, ride the escalators, or relax by the fireplace at Joseph-Beth Booksellers, one of the region's largest bookstores- and one of Lexingtonians' favorite places to meet and mingle.
+31. Browse to your heart's content, ride the escalators, preview music or relax by the fireplace at Joseph-Beth Booksellers, one of the region's largest bookstores- and one of Lexingtonians' favorite places to meet and mingle.
 The Mall at Lexington Green, Nicholasville Road.
 (859-273-2911)

-32. iPhone users can download the free LexWalk Audio Tour app.
-It guides you to 19 points of historic and architectural interest in downtown Lexington. iPhone users also have access to the free VisitLEX Experience, a virtual reality tour of sites in downtown Lexington.
+32. iPhone and Android users can download the free LexArch Tour app.
+It guides you to 13 points of historic and architectural interest in downtown Lexington. iPhone users also have access to the free VisitLEX Experience, a virtual reality tour of sites in downtown Lexington.